 This recipe for Polish noodles with poppyseeds or kluski z makiem (KLOOSS-kee z MAH-kyem) is one of the traditional dishes served for wigilia or Christmas Eve dinner.
 The recipe varies by region.
 Some add nuts, candied orange peel, or raisins when it becomes kluski z makiem i rodzynkami (rraw-jin-KAH-mee).
 Modern families use purchased egg noodles and poppyseed filling, but many still make their own kluski and grind their own poppy seeds.
 This dish is often a substitute for kutia.
 Poppy seeds are always present because they represent wealth in the coming year.

-- 1/2 pound poppy seeds
+1/2 pound poppy seeds

-- 1 1/2 cups milk
+1 1/2 cups milk

-- 1/2 to 1 cup honey
+1/2 to 1 cup honey

-- 2 tablespoons butter
+2 tablespoons unsalted butter

-- Optional: 1 tablespoon chopped candied orange peel
+1 tablespoon chopped candied orange peel, optional

 In a large saucepan, bring poppy seeds and milk to a boil.
 Cover and let stand for 12 hours.

-- Put poppy seeds in a sieve to drain off any liquid.
+Put poppy seeds in a sieve to drain off any liquid.

-- Grind the poppy seeds twice.
+Grind the poppy seeds twice.

-- Mix ground poppy seeds with honey, raisins, nuts and orange peel, if using.
+Mix ground poppy seeds with honey, raisins, nuts, and orange peel, if using.
 Transfer to a saucepan and heat through.

 Combine warm egg noodles with 2 tablespoons butter and poppy seed mixture.